park-sewon/coq-clerical/README.md

 complain that it cannot infer it.
 In the case, use `patf` as a placeholder to teach Coq engine that the argument is supposed to be a function of the form `fun '(?, ?) => ?`.
 Similarly,  use `pattf` for `fun '(?, (?, ?)) => ?`.
-They are notatations that are defined in [Clerical.ReasoningRules](./formalization/ReasoningRules.v).
+They are Coq notatations defined in [Clerical.ReasoningRules](./formalization/ReasoningRules.v).

 ## Base setting of the underlying type theory